WishingWell13/PrivacySyllabus-PrivacyCourseExtraction/README.md

 This script:
 - Reads the main course listing HTML files.
 - Extracts all links from each main page.
-- Downloads the content of each link and saves it to the respective university directory under courseListings/.
+- Downloads the content of each link and saves it to the respective university directory under `courseListings/ Expectred Output:
+- A series of folders, each namesdd

 **Step 3**: Find Privacy-Related Content
 Run findPrivacyContent.py to analyze the downloaded HTML pages for privacy-related content and save the results to CSV files.